 You can toast raw sesame seeds in a pan on the stovetop.
 Get a small skillet going over medium heat and add your sesame seeds to the hot pan.
 Do not add oil.
 Stir and toss the sesame seeds frequently for about 3 minutes.
 As soon as they start to brown, take the pan off the stovetop and transfer the seeds to a container to cool.
 Careful, they burn fast!

-How to Make Asian Salad Dressing
+How to Make Japanese Vinaigrette

 - Place the olive oil, sesame oil, soy sauce, rice vinegar, honey and sesame seeds in a salad dressing shaker or storage container with a lid.